Index

 January | 6 | 180 | February | 5.5 | 160 | March | 6 | 185 | April | 6.5 | 200 | May | 7 | 210 | June | 6.5 | 200 | July | 6.5 | 205 | August | 7 | 220 | September | 7 | 215 | October | 7.5 | 230 | November | 8 | 245 | December | 7 | 215 | Year | 6.8 | 2465 |

-In the southernmost part, where the capital is located, the sea becomes a bit less warm from July to October, as we can see in the following table.
+In the southernmost part, where the capital is located, the sea becomes a bit less warm from July to October, and reaches its minimum in August and September with 25.5 °C (78 °F).

 Port Moresby - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |